tryidoit/Bookmarklets/README.md

 # Bookmarklets
 Useful and some useless bookmarklets I use
+I did not create all of these, only some of them are mine.

 To activate these bookmarklets, either paste the javascript code into a bookmark url in google chrome, or download the ShortKeys Chrome Extension, create a new shortcut, select javascript execution, and then paste the code in the shortcut settings.